gao702/RTsampler/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Rcpp/RcppArmadillo implementation of MCMC samplers based on Reverse Telescoping Decomposition for Gaussian graphical models under two priors on the precision matrix:
+R package with Rcpp/RcppArmadillo implementation of MCMC samplers based on Reverse Telescoping Decomposition for Gaussian graphical models under two priors on the precision matrix:

 1. Graphical Horseshoe (GHS)

-2. Graphical Horseshoe Lasso (GHSL)
+2. Graphical Horseshoe-like (GHSL)

-We provide an RT (Reverse–Telescoping) sampler alongside a baseline Cyclical sampler for comparison, as well as a helper function to generate ground-truth precision matrices for simulation studies.
+We provide an RT (Reverse–Telescoping) sampler alongside a baseline Cyclical sampler for comparison, as well as example script to generate ground-truth precision matrices for simulation studies.

 ## Installation